 Julia Maria Johnson

-Julia Maria Johnson is a soprano praised for her “sparkling vocal agility and emotional sincerity.”
-Based in LA, she has quickly become a distinctive presence in both traditional repertoire and new works, recognized especially amongst contemporary composers, for her musical versatility and deep sense of storytelling.
-In the 2025-26 Season, Ms. Johnson joined the Confidencen Opera & Music Festival Young Artist Program in Stockholm, Sweden, where she covered Zerlina and Donna Elvira in Don Giovanni.
-She appeared with LA Opera Connects and performed as the soprano soloist in Mozart’s Exsultate Jubilate with the LUCO.
-She’s been District Winner and Regional Encouragement Winner at the Metropolitan Opera Laffont Competition, a top-nine finalist in the Vienna Beethoven Competition in Austria, a top-10 finalist in the McCammon Competition, and a 2nd Prize/Vítězslava Kaprálová Award winner at The American International Czech & Slovak Competition.
-Ms. Johnson earned her M.M. from The UCLA Herb Alpert School of Music and serves on the voice faculty at California Lutheran University.
-She is committed to making classical music vivid and approachable through imaginative programming, collaboration, and performances guided by authenticity, curiosity, and boundless joy.
+Julia Maria Johnson is an award-winning soprano and educator praised for her “sparkling vocal agility and emotional sincerity.”
+Based in Los Angeles, she has quickly become a distinctive presence in both traditional repertoire and new works, recognized for her musical versatility and expressivity.
+In the 2025-26 Season, Ms. Johnson joined the Confidencen Opera & Music Festival Young Artist Program in Sweden, where she covered Zerlina in Don Giovanni.
+Recent role debuts include Pamina (Die Zauberflöte), Musetta (La Bohème), Phyllis (Iolanthe), and Ernestina (Salieri’s La Scuola de’ Gelosi).
+She has performed with companies including Opera San Jose, LA Opera Connects, Pacific Opera Project, LUCO, The Castleton Festival, Opera Naples (2024 Resident Artist), The Opera Buffs, Lyric Opera of Orange County, and more.
+She has been District Winner and Regional Encouragement Winner at the Metropolitan Opera Laffont Competition, a top-nine finalist in the Vienna Beethoven Competition in Austria, a top-10 finalist in the McCammon Competition, and a 2nd Prize/Vítězslava Kaprálová Award winner at The American International Czech & Slovak Competition.
+Ms. Johnson earned her M.M. from The UCLA Herb Alpert School of Music and currently serves on the voice faculty at California Lutheran University.

 -